Coach Vs Coach Outlet: Are They The Same Or Is There A Difference?

 Shoulder bags are extremely easy to carry, making them great for everyday use.
 Whether you’re going out for dinner, heading to the mall, or meeting a friend for a coffee, a shoulder bag can carry all of the essentials.

 There’s adequate room for your lipstick, powder compact, cellphone, cardholder, car keys, and whatever else you might need.
 Shoulder bags feature a strap that’s long enough to be comfortably worn over your shoulder.

-The bag comes with a detachable short strap for shoulder use and a longer strap so it can also be worn as a crossbody bag.
-This incredibly chic bag retails for around $395 at Coach and other large retailers.
+The Pillow Tabby, featured above, has a soft silhouette that takes inspiration from a 1970s design from Coach’s archives.
+It comes with supple, buttery soft leather and the brand’s signature C-logo at the front.
+The bag has a detachable short strap for shoulder use and a longer strap so it can also be worn as a crossbody bag.
+This incredibly chic bag retails for $550, and is available in multiple colors.

 2. Crossbody Bags